Our main purpose is to promote and protect public health and safety in

 - Respect the principles of good regulation: proportionality, accountability, consistency, transparency and targeting.

-Sometimes members of the public look to us to investigate a complaint about a doctor or to take disciplinary action against a doctor; however we do not have the authority to handle these activities.
+Sometimes members of the public look to us to investigate a complaint about a doctor or to take disciplinary action against a doctor.
+We are required to refer complaints from health consumers to the Health and Disability Commissioner.

 The Health and Disability Commissioner deals with complaints about a doctor from: patients, their families and other support people, and from third parties such as concerned staff members in a health or disability service.